junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Hours passed, Dean finds himself frustratingly circling round and round in the place.
 All the goddamn trees look exactly the same, tall and straight, featureless and faceless.
 He can't see a sign or a man-made trail.
 Or any other living breathing human being in sight.

 The sun is setting fast.
-The dull light in the woods in the daytime transitions into darker shades as the sun moves west, and then, the night falls.
+The dull light of daytime in the woods transitions into dark shades as the sun moves west, and then, the night falls.

-The charm and beauty of the woods fade away as soon as the utter darkness takes over.
+The charm and beauty of the woods fade away entirely as soon as the utter darkness takes over.
 Nocturnal creatures wake up in the sounds of branches cracking and owls hooting.
 Creatures, perhaps monsters too.

 Dean reaches for the blade and flashlight in his pocket automatically, grabbing tight, alerted.
 This is how the feeling of Deja Vu starts seeping into the reality.

 The rustling of trees, the eerie deep calls from above, echoed behind, hanging over him three hundred and sixty degree like a cobweb.
-Everything so Purgatory-y that for a minute, he does seriously wonder if he somehow misstepped over the portal and has gone back to that nasty place again.
+Everything so Purgatory-like that for a minute, he does seriously wonder if he somehow misstepped over a hidden portal and has gone back to that nasty place again.

 The giveaway is the sounds of tiny small lives.
 Insects chanting clamorously in the grass, under the thick layers of fallen leaves and soil.
 Something small and nimble running and jumping around, climbing along the tree trunks, the sound of their clip-clops finely like rats on the floor, but it's probably squirrels or wild rodents.
 Purgatory doesn't have that many lives, all it has is monsters with fangs and claws and an appetite for fresh meat.